AlgoLab/clib/Readme.md

 }
 ```

-Example of a package.json of a deps not listen in the clib wiki
+Example of a package.json in a dependency directory not listed in the clib wiki

 ```json
 {